 Defective breast implants can have severe impacts on our health – including the development of a certain cancer known as BIA-ALCL.
 If you believe you contracted this cancer from a defective breast implant, you may be eligible to file a BIA-ALCL lawsuit against the manufacturer.
-Through this lawsuit, you can collect compensation for the impacts that this cancer had on your finances and your health.
+With the help of a defective breast implant lawyer, you can collect compensation for the impacts that this cancer had on your finances and your health.

 What Is BIA-ALCL?

 Breast implant associated anaplastic large cell lymphoma (BIA-ALCL) is a type of cancer that the Food and Drug Administration (FDA) recently linked to certain breast implants, namely textured breast implants.
 BIA-ALCL is relatively rare and treatable if a doctor catches it early on.
 However, several women have died from BIA-ALCL.

 Symptoms of the cancer typically do not manifest until between three to 14 years after the initial surgery.
 Most women develop BIA-ALCL between eight to 10 years after breast augmentation.
 BIA-ALCL usually develops with the following symptoms.

 - Fluid build-up around the breast

 - Asymmetry of the breast or sudden breast enlargement